JustArctic/Allan-Luong/README.md

 How to Play:
 Press Enter to start.

 Guess letters by clicking or typing them.
-(Using Keyboardor Mouse)
+(Using Keyboard or Mouse)

 If you make 6 wrong guesses, you lose.
 Guess all letters correctly to win.